How fear can become the path to your dreams

 don't you dare ever destroy anybody else’s.

-Faced with her own mortality, she understood that life goes on, and that by allowing Fear
+Faced with her own mortality, she understood that life goes on, and that by allowing Fear to prevent us from being the best possible version of ourselves, we are wasting this one chance we have at experiencing this amazing thing called Life.

 And so, I continue to dream incredible dreams, and as a result, I continue to not simply